DovetailSoftware/sdk-docs/docfx_project/sdk/FChoice.Common~FChoice.Common.Data.DbProviderFactory~ProviderNames.md

 #### Property Value

-An array of strings where each element is a valid provider name/alias such as "MSSQL" or "ORACLE".
+An array of strings where each element is a valid provider name/alias such as "MSSQL", "ORACLE", or "ODPNET".

-#### Remarks

-Both intrinsic and configured provider names are included in this array.
-For more information on configuring custom data providers, see the guide to [Configuring Custom Data Providers](../articles/configuring-database-providers.md).

 [!include[Requirements](../partials/requirements.md)]